BigETI/IMGSharp/README.md

 # IMGSharp

 ## Description
-IMGSharp is a library to read and write GTA IMG files.
+IMGSharp is a C# library to read and write GTA IMG files.